Rwanda says FDLR rebels attacked villages, rebels deny this

 KIGALI (Reuters) - Rwanda said on Tuesday its troops clashed with Rwandan FDLR rebels who attacked three villages on its border with Democratic Republic of Congo, but a spokesman for the FDLR denied its fighters had been involved.

-Rwanda has in the past used the presence of the FDLR as a justification for intervening in neighbor Congo.
+Rwanda has in the past used the presence of the FDLR as a justification for intervening in neighbour Congo.
 But the rebel group, which experts say has dwindled in strength, has not mounted a significant attack on Rwanda in years.

-Rwandan defense forces spokesman Brigadier General Joseph Nzabamwita said about 150 fighters of the FDLR, a Rwandan Hutu rebel group operating in eastern Congo, attacked the villages at dawn in Rubavu district in Rwanda's Western province which borders Congo's North Kivu province.
+Rwandan defence forces spokesman Brigadier General Joseph Nzabamwita said about 150 fighters of the FDLR, a Rwandan Hutu rebel group operating in eastern Congo, attacked the villages at dawn in Rubavu district in Rwanda's Western province which borders Congo's North Kivu province.

 "The RDF (Rwandan Defence Forces) has been engaging them.
 Some fled back to the DRC and others dispersed into Rwanda in small groups and the RDF is still engaging them," he said.